-C-W3 - Business Rates - £(0.116)m (favourable), £0.034m adverse movement See notes in paragraph 12 of the covering report.
+C-W3 - Business Rates - £(0.303)m (favourable), £(0.187)m favourable movement

+See notes in paragraph 12 of the covering report.

-C-W4 - Other Centrally held budgets - £(0.005)m (favourable), £(0.009)m favourable movement
+C-W4 - Other Centrally held budgets - £(0.005)m (favourable), £nil movement

-Housing & Council Tax Benefits - £(0.017)m The Council Tax Benefit Scheme ceased in 2013 and was replaced by the Council Tax Support Scheme.
-Any recovery of overpaid Council Tax Benefit from previous years is retained by the Council and the outturn for 2015/16 is
+Housing & Council Tax Benefits - £(0.017)m

+The Council Tax Benefit Scheme ceased in 2013 and was replaced by the Council Tax Support Scheme.
+Any recovery of overpaid Council Tax Benefit from previous years is retained by the Council and the outturn for 2015/16 is $\pounds(0.036)$ m.
-$\mathfrak{L}(0.036)$ m.
 The credit from the recovery of overpaid Council Tax Benefit is difficult to predict and will eventually taper off.

 There is a net variance of £0.019m within the Housing Benefit budget, as a consequence of a reduction in the net amount of Housing Benefit being paid out.
-This is a small adverse movement of £0.002m since the last period.
 The Council has increased its activities relating to identifying fraudulent Housing Benefit applications and as a consequence has identified a larger number of cases where claimants have understated their earnings.
 Too much housing benefit has been paid and this has subsequently resulted in a loss of subsidy to the Council.
 Steps are currently being taken to recover these overpayments, however projections of amounts being recouped are not updated until there is evidence to support actual cash being received.